Askedio/Laravel5-API-Controller/README.md

 # Usage
-Laravels Resource Routes are being used, so we have:
+* Laravels Resource Routes are being used.
+* Access the route like you've defied, ie: /api/admin/user/.
+* Perform RESTful acts on the Resource Controller

 ## POST
 * success: Returns the Models results.